Punha Gondhal Punha Mujra

-Punha Gondhal Punha Mujara (Marathi:पुन्हा गोंधळ पुन्हा मुजरा) is a 2014 Marathi political comedy film starring Makarand Anaspure and Sayaji Shinde.
+Punha Gondhal Punha Mujara (Marathi: पुन्हा गोंधळ पुन्हा मुजरा) is a 2014 Marathi political comedy film directed by Balkrishna Shinde, starring Makarand Anaspure and Sayaji Shinde.
 The film is a sequel of 2009 Gallit Gondhal, Dillit Mujra and marked the debut of Bollywood actors Alok Nath and Ashish Vidyarthi in Marathi cinema.

 Plot

 The story of this film revolves around two politicians from the same village.

-One of them is an elected MLA from Village constituency Narayan Wagh (Makarand Anaspure) and the other being his opponent Vishwasrao Tope(Sayaji Shinde), who has lost the election to Mr. Wagh by a narrow margin.
+One of them is an elected MLA from Village constituency Narayan Wagh and the other being his opponent Vishwasrao Tope, who has lost the election to Mr. Wagh by a narrow margin.
 But, Vishwasrao manages to get this nomination as MLC.
 So, to prove their supremacy, they indulge themselves in dirty politics, so as to turn the tables on each other.
 And, this clearly goes on to show how murky the politics is at the village level.